Exploring Cultural Collections with Visualization

-After the workshop is over, presented papers and posters will be archived, together with documentation of the workshop and dinner party.
+After the workshop is over, presented papers and posters will be archived, together with documentation of the workshop.
 Depending on interest among workshop participants, we will start planning for a workshop report or special issue.

 We invite two types of submissions related to the workshop's topics: papers and posters.